-- 6.1 Seven letters from six address have been received regarding this application, all of which object to this application.
-The letters of objection raised the following concerns:
+- 6.1 Twenty four letters of objection (from twenty two addresses) raising objections to the application proposal.
+The reasons for their objection to the application are set out below:

 - Development in the Strategic Gap;

 - Development in the designated Countryside;

 - Impact on local wildlife and ecology;

 - Highway safety concerns with Ranvilles Lane;

-- Overdevelopment/high density;

 - Inadequate car parking provision;

 - Flood risk concerns;

 - Impact on local services and facilities;

+- Out of character;

+- Loss of privacy and overlooking;

-- Lack of affordable housing provision;
+- Loss of trees;

-- Impact on the character of Ranvilles Lane as a rural lane;
+- Impact on character of cemetery;

+- Impact on nearby Public Right of Way;

+- Contamination risk on stream;

+- Noise and air pollution;

+- Impact on setting of Listed Building;

+- Increased disturbance of bird population;

 - Impact on nitrogen loading onto the protected sites around the Solent.